Brian Lenihan Jnr: Death

 Lenihan died on 10 June 2011, at the age of 52, from pancreatic cancer.
 It was reported that he died in the early hours of the morning at his home in west Dublin.
 He was survived by his wife, their two children, his mother, three brothers and one sister.
 His death received attention from the international media.
 President Mary McAleese said she was saddened by the death of "such a young and talented public servant".
 Thousands of people queued to sign books of condolence nationwide, with the figure soon reaching 10,000 while thousands of others clicked a tribute page on Facebook.
 Thousands of people also visited Lenihan's Dublin constituency office, travelling from all over Ireland including County Cork, County Galway and County Donegal.
-He was buried in the Church of Ireland graveyard at Saint David's Church, Kilsallaghan, County Dublin, near where he grew up.
+He was buried in the Church of Ireland graveyard at St. David's Church, Kilsallaghan, County Dublin, near where he grew up.
 He had chosen the site during a visit to the graveyard the previous December.